Rotorua: Geothermal attractions

-Mountain biking
+Other attractions

+Te Puia

+Te Puia is a major visitor attraction and Māori cultural centre in Rotorua.
+It encompasses an area of 70 ha within the Whakarewarewa valley at the southern end of the city, and includes the Pōhutu Geyser, mud pools, hot springs, and silica formations.
+In addition to the geothermal features, Te Puia includes the New Zealand Māori Arts and Crafts Institute and national schools of wood carving, weaving, stone and bone carving.
+There is a carved meeting house, Te Aronui a Rua, and other facilities for visitors.
+In 2025, Te Puia was the supreme winner at the New Zealand Tourism Awards.

+Lakeland Queen

+Lakeland Queen is a sternwheeler passenger vessel that operates cruises on Lake Rotorua.
+She was built in Rotorua in 1986 by brothers Ian and Doug Stewart of the company Lakeland Steel Products, in the style of the historic Mississippi paddle steamers.
+Lakeland Queen was launched on 26 October 1986, and is the only sternwheeler passenger vessel in New Zealand.
+Lakeland Queen is used for breakfast, lunch and dinner cruises and sightseeing.
+Māori cultural entertainment has been provided on some cruises.
+The cruises often have live music, with Blues Cruises a regular feature.

+Wingspan National Bird of Prey Centre

+Wingspan National Bird of Prey Centre is a captive breeding facility and visitor centre located in the Ngongotahā Valley.
+Wingspan undertakes conservation, education and research activities related to birds of prey found in New Zealand, and provides demonstrations of falconry.

+Sport and outdoor activities

 Another of Rotorua's attractions is mountain biking.
 Rotorua was listed as one of the Top 6 mountain biking destinations globally by the International Mountain Biking Association in 2015, when they awarded Rotorua the gold level ride centre status.
 The Whakarewarewa forest includes over 150 km of mountain bike trails and in August 2006 was a host of the UCI Mountain Bike and Trials World Championships.
 Each year, from 2015–present, Rotorua has hosted a round of the Crankworx World Tour.

-Other attractions

 The Rotorua Pistol club is among the largest in the Southern Hemisphere and hosted the 2013 Australasian IPSC Handgun Championship.

 The Kaituna River, 15 minutes drive northeast of the CBD, provides class 5 whitewater kayaking and rafting through a spectacular tree lined gorge.

-Another visitor attraction in the Ngongotahā area is the Wingspan National Bird of Prey Centre.
-It is a captive breeding facility and visitor centre located in the Ngongotahā Valley.
-Wingspan undertakes conservation, education and research activities related to birds of prey found in New Zealand, and provides demonstrations of falconry.

-Rotorua is known for its Māori cultural tourism.